PlayEveryWare/eos_plugin_for_unity/docs/frequently_asked_questions.md

 ## Why does the Demo Scene fail to load

 There is a standard sample pack, and several extra packs in the EOS Unity Plugin.
 If a scene doesn't load, remember to import the wanted extra pack.
+Additionally make sure all wanted sample scenes are included in the build settings as shown in steps 4.-6. of <a href="/readme.md#importing-the-samples">Importing the samples</a>.

 ## What is this error